Michael Kruse (judge): Career

-Kruse returned to American Samoa and practised law.
-He was appointed as an Associate Justice of the High Court of American Samoa in 1987 and as Chief Justice of American Samoa in 1988.
+Kruse practiced law in American Samoa as an attorney from 1985 until his appointment as an associate justice of the High Court of American Samoa in 1987.
+He was then appointed as Chief Justice of American Samoa in 1988.
 The Chief Justice is the head of the High Court of American Samoa.

+Personal life

+His eldest son, Vincent Kruse, is a lawyer practicing in Hawaii.